-In order to comply with this CP, a solution must, at minimum, implement all Threshold requirements associated with each of the solution designs it supports and should implement the Objective requirements associated with those solution designs where feasible.
-For example, a DAR solution utilizing an SWFDE and FE must implement only those Threshold requirements applicable to the SF design.
+In order to comply with this CP, a solution must, at minimum, implement all Threshold requirements associated with each of the solution designs and use cases it supports and should implement the Objective requirements associated with those solution designs and use cases where feasible.
+For example, a DAR solution utilizing a SWFDE and FE must implement only those Threshold requirements applicable to the SF design.
+Additionally, the customer must implement Threshold requirements applicable to the chosen DAR solution use case (i.e., RM, UO, EM, LF, or GA).